KevinGrandon/slimerjs/README.md

 # slimerjs-firefox

-slimerjs-firefox is a package which will install SlimerJS as well as a local Firefox into.
-It's mainly meant to be used with [GhostJS](https://github.com/KevinGrandon/ghostjs) as an alternative test backend to phantomjs.
+slimerjs-firefox is a package which will install SlimerJS as well as a download a copy of Firefox.
+It's mainly meant to be used with testing and CI scripts like [GhostJS](https://github.com/KevinGrandon/ghostjs) as an alternative test backend to phantomjs.

 # SlimerJS
 http://slimerjs.org/